This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 The challenge: What would happen if you asked this question about your own business?

 P.S.
-Next week: How we developed the new client reporting system.
+Next week: How I developed my new client reporting system.
 The journey from scattered data across multiple platforms to automated intelligence reports that clients actually read and act upon.
-Why building our own reporting system was the best client retention decision we ever made.
+Why building my own reporting system was the best client retention decision I ever made.

 P.P.S.
 Tried the one-week tool simplification test?
 Reply and tell me what you discovered.
 The results might surprise you as much as they surprised me.